 We’re going to talk specifically today about a certain three-letter word that brings up a lot of anxiety and stigma for people.
 And this three-letter word is:

 This word scares a lot of people!
-This word triggers so many emotions ranging from disgust, self-loathing, to joy and contentment.
+This word triggers so many emotions ranging from disgust, and self-loathing, to joy and contentment.

-So of course there are many aspect of fertility nutrition, but getting in enough fat is where a lot of people struggle because of the information that we’ve been told about fat in our culture.
+So of course there are many aspects of fertility nutrition, but getting in enough fat is where a lot of people struggle because of the information that we’ve been told about fat in our culture.

 Fats are important for fertility because they secrete hormones.